Photograph Polynesia: what and what not to expect

 On the positive side: if you have dreamed of flying across the world to photograph Polynesia, yes, you can do just that!
 You can expect fantastic views of a wonderful blue ocean with stunning palm trees as a backdrop.
 And more.
 It is the tropical paradise that you have dreamed of.
 And for those who don’t care too much about authenticity (generally speaking), you’ll love the more touristic islands of the archipel.
 Many islands have a somewhat Western touch, making you feel very safe for example.
 And when talking about photography: this makes it very easy to carry all of your expensive gear everywhere without taking too many risks or feeling uncomfortable.
 When you are bringing some camera equipment anyway, it can make sense to throw in an underwater camera as well since diving here is spectacular.
 Also don’t forget to bring that polarisation filter to make the most of those ocean pics!

-On the downside: if you do appreciate authenticity then pick your islands wisely.
-That also goed for portrait photography.
-If you are looking for locals who are covered in full body tattoos, do you research.
-These people can easily create mesmerizing photo’s, but they aren’t running around on each and every island.
+On the downside: if you do appreciate authenticity, then pick your islands wisely.
+That also goes if you’re interested in portrait photography.
+If you are looking for locals who are covered in full body tattoos, for example, do you research!
+These people make great subjects for your photo’s.
+But it’s a fact you won’t see these people on every island, certainly not the ones who would be willing to cooperate in such a thing.

 When talking about beaches: even though you will find plenty of nice beaches in the pacific, generally speaking they aren’t the classical beaches you might think you would find before coming here.
 There are only few long, wide, sandy beaches.
 At least, that’s my experience.
 Photographically it’s the water in combination with a green backdrop of palm trees here that does the trick, not the beach.
 And last but not least, Polynesia is an expensive region where the possibilities of finding alternatives to flying are limited.
 And for most that is something to take into account before coming here.
 Flying across the world to only visit one or two islands would be a shame, wouldn’t it?